Skip to main content

 Electrical Fire Hazard Investigation service provided by licensed electricians in South Florida

-Licensed Miami Electrician • #EC13012419 • 24/7 Available
+Licensed Electrician • FL #EC13012419 • 24/7 Available

-Electrical Fire Hazard Investigation
+Electrical Fire Hazard Audit

 Don't wait for a fire to discover electrical hazards.
 Solomon Electric's licensed electricians provide comprehensive electrical fire hazard investigation throughout South Florida—identifying conditions that could lead to fires: overloaded circuits, damaged wiring, improper installations, and failing equipment.
 Proactive investigation prevents fires; reactive investigation follows them.